Medically Reviewed By

 What Causes Biphasic Mesothelioma?

-Exposure to asbestos is the only cause of mesothelioma regardless of cell type.
+This condition is most commonly associated with prolonged asbestos exposure and can affect the lining of the lungs (pleura) or the abdomen (peritoneum).
 When microscopic asbestos fibers are inhaled or ingested, they can become stuck in the mesothelium lining around the lungs or in the abdominal cavity.
-If the body is unable to get rid of the toxic fibers, they can cause the cells in the mesothelium to mutate, eventually becoming cancerous.
+If the body is unable to rid the toxic fibers, they can cause the cells in the mesothelium to undergo genetic mutations, becoming cancerous.

 Mesothelial cells make up the thin linings around the lungs, inside the chest wall and the abdominal cavity, called the mesothelium.